Land trusts and other land-holding entities

 - existing land trusts

-- corporations registered under the Australian Government's Corporations (Aboriginal and Torres Strait Islander) Act 2006.
+- corporations registered under the Australian Government's Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSIA).

-Existing land trusts can establish a corporation and transfer all land and assets to the corporation.
+Existing land trusts can transfer all its land and assets to a corporation that has been established under CATSIA.

-See current land trusts and other land-holding entities on a map of entities holding Aboriginal and Torres Island land (under the Aboriginal Land Act 1991 and Torres Strait Islander Land Act 1991) (PDF, 2.5MB)
+See map of land trusts and other entities holding Aboriginal and Torres Island land (PDF, 2.5MB) under the Aboriginal Land Act 1991 and Torres Strait Islander Land Act 1991.

 Role and responsibilities of land trusts